hyperledger/indy-hipe/text/relationship-protocol/README.md

 (As with all other messages in this family, `comment_ltxt` is optional here, and is only added to the example to make the meaning of the message obvious in this narrative.
-What makes this message a rejection is `accept: false`, and Bob asserting a state for Alice that's incompatible with what she sent--not the human-friendly comment.)
+What makes this message a rejection is `"accept": false`, and Bob asserting a state for Alice that's incompatible with what she sent--not the human-friendly comment.)